Lauriethefish/QuestPatcher/README.md

 It uses Sc2ad's [QuestLoader](https://github.com/sc2ad/QuestLoader/) for loading mods and is based mostly on RedBrumbler's [CLI Tool](https://github.com/RedBrumbler/QuestAppPatcher).

-This branch is the rewrite/remake of QuestPatcher.
+This branch is the main/remake of QuestPatcher.
-## Rewrite Goals
+## main Goals
 - Fix many bugs in the old QuestPatcher.
 - Improve and modernize UI.
 - Improve ease of use and error messages